philippe3263/Sarting_with_CP/README.md

 # Sarting_with_CP
-Java example for Choco : copanion to the book "De la Programmation Linéaire à la Programmation Par Contraintes " in French only.
+Java example for Choco : companion to the book "De la Programmation Linéaire à la Programmation Par Contraintes " in French only.

 Web page of the book here : http://fc.isima.fr/~lacomme/PL_PPC/index.php